SanKlein/Meetle/README.md

 - Tristan Kindig

 ## Overview:
-ClassCollaboration is a platform-independent application for students to easily collaborate in groups and arrange meeting times for projects.
+Meetle is a platform-independent application for people to easily collaborate in groups and arrange meeting times for projects and events.

 ## Meetings:
-- Informal communication via email and text message
+- Informal communication via email, text message, and GroupMe
 - Met once on 11-3-15
 - Met once on 11-5-15
 - Met once on 11-10-15 (11, Olin)